-You may recall from the introduction that I referred to myself as an independent candidate for Ohio’s United States Senate seat.
+I refer to myself as an independent candidate for Ohio’s United States Senate seat.
 And that’s what it is: Ohio’s seat.

 A few years ago, a Massachusetts gentleman named Scott Brown got a lot of mileage out of the phrase, “It’s the people’s seat.”
 That sounds much better than saying, “It’s Ted Kennedy’s seat,” but it’s equally inaccurate.
 The people of Massachusetts (and every State in the Union) have seats in Congress: in the House of Representatives.
-Despite current practice, the role of the Senate is to represent the interests of the State.
-Today, the Senate rules over the States rather than serving them.
+Despite current practice, the role of the Senate is to represent the self-interests of the State.
+Today, senators rule their States rather than serve them.